Central African Republic - Tips

 crash.
 His cousin, David Dacko, replaced him, governing the country

-1965 and overseeing the country's declaration
+until 1965 and overseeing the country's declaration

 of independence on August 13,